DARSakthi/DARSakthi.github.io/verses-lab.markdown

 <a name="neuro"></a>
 # Neuroscience, Philosophy, Human Intelligence and Perception

-Situated Models and the Modeler: A Comment on “The Markov Blanket Trick: On the Scope of the Free Energy Principle and Active Inference” by Raja, Valluri, Baggs, Chemero and Anderson. **Mahault Albarracin** and **Riddhi J Pitliya**.
-July 2022.
-[Journal link](https://doi.org/10.1016/j.plrev.2022.07.003).

 Commentary: The Nature of Beliefs and Believing. **Mahault Albarracin** and **Riddhi J Pitliya**. _Frontiers in Psychology_.
 July 2022.
 [Link](https://www.frontiersin.org/articles/10.3389/fpsyg.2022.981925/full).
 <span style="font-size:0.75em;">\* equal contributions; listed alphabetically by surname</span>